Mind Your Manners

 I have a saying, “Just because you can, doesn’t mean you should”.
 I was recently in a regional department store looking for a puppy product.
 There was a lady with a leashed dog in the aisle I, unfortunately, had to be in.
 Apparently unable to divide her attention between store shelves and her dog, the little mongrel was free to sniff around my legs.

-The mind-set, “Dogs will be dogs”, is, in my mind, a cop-out.
+If you’re thinking, “Dogs will be dogs”, that, in my mind, is a cop-out.
 To reach their full potential, dogs, (and children, for that matter), require nurturing people that take an interest in their successful, long-term, development.
-Discipline, a term often used in various professions including arts and athletics, is a major attribute of obtaining goals; true accomplishments that lead toward reaching full potential.
+“Discipline” is not necessarily an aggressive practice, it is a term often used in various professions including arts and athletics and is a major attribute of those who successfully obtain life goals; true accomplishments that lead toward reaching full potential.

 Not properly trained and/or socialized, dogs can be unwelcome guests.

-Dogs (again, like children) prefer a sense of established control.
+Dogs (again, like children) welcome a sense of established control with boundaries.
 If they are not motivated by you, the owner, they will generally take matters into their own paws.
 They display their version of control in various ways including the aforementioned infractions.
 Some, such as jumping on people, can cause great harm.

 “Where’s the harm in a dog affectionately jumping up to greet people?” you may ask.
 I have mentioned allergic reactions, along with that we can add scratches, cuts or fractures to arms, skull, or hips to children, the aged or those with an unsteady foundation.
 Even when not taken to that extreme, jumping up on counters, doors, furniture, etc., causes damage to these items.
 Take a look at the photo of this door; imagine what might be required to repair that if allowed to continue.
 Or, if that was done to a person!